 |Loggregator TC||≥ 2||Deploying additional Loggregator Traffic Controllers allows you to direct traffic to them in a round-robin manner.
 For high availability, use at least two per Availability Zone.|

 |etcd||≥ 3||Set this to an odd number equal to or one greater than the number of AZs you have, in order to maintain quorum.
 Distribute the instances evenly across the AZs, at least one instance per AZ.|

-Configure your resource pools according to the requirements of your deployment.
+To configure your resource pools according to the requirements of your deployment, see resource pools

 Each IaaS has different ways of limiting resource consumption for scaling VMs.
 Consult with your IaaS administrator to ensure additional VMs and related resources, like IPs and storage, will be available when scaling.